furkanakcakaya/learning-flutter/world_time_app/README.md

-# worldtimeapp
+# World Time App

-A new Flutter application.
+Part of the Flutter course by Net Ninja

+## This is not an original idea

-## Getting Started
+## About Flutter

 This project is a starting point for a Flutter application.